 Below you’ll find my grilled-fish-filled, house-wine-drenched, tried and tested suggestions on where to eat in the Algarve.

-I’ve only included places I’ve personally been to and can attest as the very best spots to eat in the Algarve, so if you have any suggestions please drop a comment below or reach out.
+I’ve only included places I’ve personally been to and can attest as the very best spots to eat in the Algarve, so if you have any Algarve suggestions for me to try on my next visit – please drop a comment below or reach out.
 I’m always hungry.

 Reservation: Recommended